SerialLain3170/profile/index.md

 ## Background
 - 2018 ~ : software engineer at Fujitsu
   - I have mainly two jobs.
 First, I work on developing software products.
 I have developed the deep learing modules in the product.
 Second, I work on resolving customers' problems relating machine learning.
-I have worked on the problems of speech enhancement, speaker diarization and object detection.</li>
+I have worked on the problems of speech enhancement, speaker diarization and object detection.
   - Besides my work, I do experiments on automatic character generation as my hobby.
 Please visit my blog because I have written about the results of some experiments.

 - 2016~2018 : MEng in Electronics at Kyoto University